yousean-ai/UGS/Usage.md

 ![Open editor](https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/editor-open.gif)

-The editor window can be moved around and changes to the gcode file can be visualized directly in the editor window.
-The selected line in the editor will also be highlighted in the visualizer window.
+The editor window can be moved around and changes to the gcode file can be viewed directly in the visualizer window.
+The selected lines in the editor will also be highlighted.

 ![Move editor window](https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/editor-with-visualizer.gif)